socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 See this [SATURN 2013 BoF session report](https://web.archive.org/web/20210418172822/https://resources.sei.cmu.edu/asset_files/Presentation/2013_017_001_47704.pdf) for a cost-benefit discussion and open research questions.

-Finally, there is a proposal for ["A Definition of Done for Architectural Decision Making"](https://ozimmer.ch/practices/2020/05/22/ADDefinitionOfDone.html). <!-- TODO AD DoR too  ->
+Finally, there is a proposal for ["A Definition of Done for Architectural Decision Making"](https://medium.com/olzzio/a-definition-of-done-for-architectural-decisions-426cf5a952b9) and ["A Definition of Ready for Architectural Decisions (ADs)"](https://medium.com/olzzio/a-definition-of-ready-for-architectural-decisions-ads-2814e399b09b).

 ### Data Provenance